ktdreyer/koji-ansible/README.rst

 This will only mange that single parent-child relationship between the two tags, and it will not delete any other inheritance relationships.

+Another approach is to have MBS operate on a dedicated "-modules" tag and then inherit from that, so that you do not have to use this Ansible module.

 koji_tag_packages
 -----------------